MikeHannon/DjangoDeployment/readme.md

     }
 }
 ```
+remember how to exit vim, by pressing `esc`, `:wq`

 We're almost done!
-Now the only thing left to do is to make our migrations!
+Now the only thing left to do is to make migrations!

 ```bash
 (venv) ubuntu@54.162.31.253:~myRepoName$ python manage.py makemigrations
 (venv) ubuntu@54.162.31.253:~myRepoName$ python manage.py migrate
 ```
-Now we just need to restart nginx `sudo service nginx restart`
+Now just need to restart nginx `sudo service nginx restart`

 Now visit your site!
 You should be finished at this point, with a fully functioning site.
 Your old data will not show up, but you should be able to perform all operations as you did previously.